Punie/punie-dev-rework/content/first.md

 > Remember Peter, with great power, comes great responsibilities.
 And I won’t be
 > here for ever to help you!

+{% quote(author="Uncle Ben") %}
+Remember Peter, with great power, comes great responsibilities.
+And I won’t be here for ever to help you!
+{% end %}

 ### Code

 Code can be `inline` or use code-blocks: